-To achieve dynamic load balancing, ParMetis_V3_AdaptiveRepart() in the open source library ParMETIS [57] is employed for efficient parallel mesh partitioning.
+To achieve dynamic load balancing, ParMetis V3 AdaptiveRepart() in the open source library ParMETIS [61] is employed for efficient parallel mesh partitioning.
 This application programming interface (API) is particularly developed to repartition locally adapted mesh in parallel computing.
-It allows one to use n{proc} processes to partition the mesh into n{part} parts.
+It allows one to use $n{proc}$ processes to partition the mesh into $n{part}$ parts.
 In this work, $n{proc} = n{part}$ is used to assure the load of repartitioning is balanced among all processes.
-A distributed mesh is required as one of the inputs of ParMetis_V3_AdaptiveRepart().
-We employ METIS_PartMeshDual() in serial METIS [57] to partition the mesh to obtain the initial distributed mesh and no weights are assigned to any elements.
-On using ParMetis_V3_AdaptiveRepart(), each element of the unstructured mesh is regarded as a vertex in the graph.
-An illustration of the parallel mesh partitioning is presented in Figure 1 to explain the technical details.
+A distributed mesh is required as one of the inputs of ParMetis V3 AdaptiveRepart().
+We employ METIS PartMeshDual() in serial METIS [61] to partition the mesh to obtain the initial distributed mesh and no weights are assigned to any elements.
+On using ParMetis V3 AdaptiveRepart(), each element of the unstructured mesh is regarded as a vertex in the graph.
+An illustration of the parallel mesh partitioning is presented in Fig. 1 to explain the technical details.
 Following C++ convention, all indices start from 0.
-There are n{proc} processes and each process possesses one mesh partition.
-Assume the $i\text{-}\mathrm{th}$ process has n^e_i elements.
-The global index of the $j\text{-}\mathrm{th}$ local element in the i-th process must be $\operatorname{Index}(j,i) = \sum{m=0}^{i-1} n_m^e + j$ to ensure that the distributed much in the interval of t tributed mesh is a legal input of ParMetis_V3_AdaptiveRepart().
-One output of ParMetis_V3_AdaptiveRepart() is an array of size n_i^e which stores the process indices of the local elements after parallel mesh partitioning.
-As shown in the second row in Figure 1, before the parallel mesh partitioning, each process has four elements.
+There are nproc processes and each process possesses one mesh partition.
+Assume the i-th process has $n_i^e$ elements.
+The global index of the j-th local element in the i-th process must be Index(j, i) = $\sum{m=0}^{i-1} n_m^e + j$ to ensure that the distributed mesh is a legal input of ParMetis\V3\AdaptiveRepart().
+One output of ParMetis\V3\AdaptiveRepart() is an array of size $n_i^e$ which stores the process indices of the local elements after parallel mesh partitioning.
+As shown in the second row in Fig. 1, before the parallel mesh partitioning, each process has four elements.
 Process 0 has Elements 0 to 3, Process 1 has Elements 4 to 7, etc. After parallel mesh parititioning, the index of the process that an element belongs to is stored locally.
 Due to change of element weights resulting from p-adaptation, elements could appear to be 'randomly' distributed to all processes.
 In other words, some processes will possess a part of the elements that they have before partitioning and some will obtain all elements from other processes.
-As shown in the fourth row in Figure 1, Process 0 has four elements and two of them, Elements 4 and 5, are obtained from Process 1.
-Process 3 needs to fetch Elements 2, 3 from Process 0, Elements 6, 7 from Process 1, and

-Element 11 from Process 2.
-To make the new distributed mesh as a legal input for ParMetis_V3_AdaptiveRepart() in the next parallel mesh partitioning, one needs to reorganize the global element indices as illustrated in the last row of Figure 1.
+As shown in the fourth row in Fig. 1, Process 0 has four elements and two of them, Elements 4 and 5, are obtained from Process 1.
+Process 3 needs to fetch Elements 2, 3 from Process 0, Elements 6, 7 from Process 1, and Element 11 from Process 2.
+To make the new distributed mesh as a legal input for ParMetis V3 AdaptiveRepart() in the next parallel mesh partitioning, one needs to reorganize the global element indices as illustrated in the last row of Fig. 1.
 Corresponding CFD data should also be reorganized following the mapping between the old and new global element indices.